 It also covers general principles of employment of aircraft equipment and Defensive Aids Systems (DAS) and addresses interoperability issues.

 Whilst the focus is on rotary issues, a range of other platforms, both land and air based, are studied throughout the course.
-By the end of 2019, 3 EW courses will be delivered.
+By the end of 2021, 6 EW courses have been delivered.

 6. The Multinational Helicopter Training Centre (MHTC)